 When a child's bones have completed growing (or reached skeletal maturity), the growth plates ossify (harden) and cause the epiphysis to fuse together with the metaphysis, forming one complete bone.
-(The hardened, mature growth plate area is then called the epiphyseal line.)

 Causes of Growth Plate Injuries

-- a car accident, a sudden fall, or exposure to extreme cold
+- exposure to extreme cold

 - medical conditions that affect bone growth